BdR76/CSVLint/docs/readme.md

 Count unique values, this will list all unique values in a column, or combination of columns, and count how often that unique value or combination of values was found.
-This can be useful to check if the dataset contains the expected amount of unique records.
+This can be useful to check if the dataset contains the expected amount of unique names, patients, product codes, barcodes etc.

 ![CSV Lint unique values dialog](/docs/csvlint_unique_values.png?raw=true "CSV Lint plug-in unique values dialog")